lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ~~~~~
 {: #Fig-CoMicompress title='CoMi URI compression'}

-Figure {{Fig-CoMicompress}} shows the parsing and the compression of the URI. where c is not sent.
+{{Fig-CoMicompress}} shows the parsing and the compression of the URI. where c is not sent.
 The second element is sent with the length (i.e. 0x02 X 6) followed by the query option
 (i.e. 0x08 k="eth0").